BxCppDev/Bayeux/README.rst

 =====

-* Implement support for radioactive decays  using ENSDF from Geant4 in the genbb_help module.
+* Implement support for radioactive decays  using ENSDF from Geant4 in the Bayeux/genbb_help module.
 * Implement  the  Bayeux/mctools  MCNP extension  library  module  and companion tools.

-* Implement the Bayeux/datatools bxvariant_inspector application.
+.. raw:: pdf

+   PageBreak oneColumn
+..

 Acknowledgements